Each master's program has its own curriculum and requirements.

 Some students may need to take additional courses that do not satisfy any program requirement, in order to satisfy pre-requisites for other courses.
 For example, most students will be expected to take 15-213 (Introduction to Computer Systems).
 15-213 can be taken over the Internet during the summer, and new master’s students are encouraged to do so before they arrive.
 Students who completed their undergraduate work at CMU can apply up to two courses taken as an undergraduate toward requirements for the MS, provided the two courses were not previously used to satisfy any requirement.

 Fifth Year Master's Program

 Our Fifth Year Master's program usually lasts 12 months, including one normal academic year and one summer.
 Students will start working on a research project during the summer after their senior year, and continue that project while taking classes during the academic year.
-Students can only start the Fifth Year Master's program after they have received their B.S. in computer science at CMU.
+Students can only start the Fifth Year Master's program after they have received their B.S. in computer science or AI from CMU.

 To earn their master’s degree, students in the Fifth Year Master’s Program will take a minimum of 48 units of graduate courses in the School of Computer Science.
 To satisfy the breadth requirement, students should take at least two courses in different areas in computer science from this breadth course list (CMU authentication required).

 The remaining units (a minimum of 24) should consist of electives used to gain depth in the student's research area.
 The elective units can be satisfied using any course at the 700 level and above in SCS and, with prior approval, outside SCS.
 Students must receive a grade of A or B in each course; they receive no credit for grades of C or below.

 Students must also complete a significant research project resulting in a thesis (48 units).
 The thesis research should result in a document and an oral presentation summarizing the results of their project.

 You can see a detailed description of the program's requirements and curriculum in our Fifth Year Master's Handbook.

 Accelerated MBA Program